Friday, June 10, 2016

 As I mentioned earlier, Mel wrote a piece about her experience fasting for a full five days.

 Additionally, outside of this fast I eat a diet with very high nutrient density.
-A staple would be Irish (grass-fed/organic) rib eye steak with a massive mound of varying types of salad (with some additional carbs depending on activity).
+A staple would be Irish (grass-fed/organic) rib eye steak with a massive mound of varying types of salad (with carbs depending on activity levels).
 I would not recommend doing anything like this to someone who is already dieting.

 Monday, February 29, 2016